Marine Engineer Salary | 23-24 The Best Tutorial for Students

 Image credit:- https://scholarslane.com/

-A 4th Engineer is a qualified and certified Marine Engineer by Marine Mercantile Department.
+A 4th Engineer is a qualified and certified Marine Engineer by the Marine Mercantile Department.
 A 4th Engineer reports to the 2nd Engineer.
-He looks after the Centrifuges, Compressors, and Bunkering Operations (Bunkering is the process of receiving oil in the ship’s tank and making sure that there is no overflow during the process) onboard a ship.
+He looks after the Centrifuges, Compressors, and Bunkering Operations (Bunkering is the process of receiving oil in the ship’s tank and ensuring there is no overflow during the process) onboard a ship.

 Responsibilities of a 4th Engineer